 Can You Drive A Forklift on The Road?

 You may be wondering ‘Can you drive a forklift on the road?’ and the short answer is yes, you certainly can.
-However, there are common misconceptions surrounding the legalities of driving machinery like forklifts especially on public roads.
-Many business believe that if they only utilise their machinery, even just for shortened periods of time, then they don’t need to adhere to:
+However, there are common misconceptions surrounding the legalities of driving forklift trucks, especially on public roads.
+Many businesses believe that if they only utilise their machinery, even just for shortened periods of time, then they don’t need to adhere to the:

 - A DVLA forklift truck registration

 - Taxing the vehicle and insuring it for road use